Feel Like Yourself Again-

 A longer session here and there.

 Maybe even a class.
-Imagine that.
+Imagine.

 Stage 1: Start Small